kaisalmen/wsltooling/README.md

-WSL Tooling
+Automated WSL 2 Development Machine
 ===

 Welcome to the WSL Tooling repository.

-This is a guide for semi-automatic setup and configuration of Ubuntu LTS for Windows Subsystem for Linux.
+This is a guide for an almost automatic setup and configuration of Ubuntu LTS for Windows Subsystem for Linux V2.
 The aim is to create a development environment that combines the best of both worlds without the need for an extra Virtual machine.